astronomer/docs/src/pages/index.md

 title: 'Astronomer Docs'
 id: home
 slug: /
-description: 'Learn everything you need to know about Astro and Apache Airflow™'
+description: 'Learn everything you need to know about Astro and Apache Airflow®'
 hide_table_of_contents: true
 ---